 How can you tell if it’s slipping?

-In 2018 I was speaking very little English, and it got to a point where I was noticing that when I had a visitor from home or was on the phone to someone, my English wasn’t flowing like it normally does.
+In 2018 when I first got to Spain, I was speaking very little English, and it got to a point where I was noticing that when I had a visitor from home or was on the phone to someone, my English wasn’t flowing like it normally does.